Department of Human Studies

 Fitness and related health concepts.
 Fitness assessment, variety of fitness-related activities, and development of personal fitness program.
 Nutrition and cardiovascular health.

 KIN 300.
-Organization and Administration of Physical Education.
+Organization in Physical Education and Coaching.
 3 Hours.

 KIN 301.
 Teaching Health Education and Physical Education in Elementary Schools.
 3 Hours.